 That’s why having a digital guest check-in tool such as SUPERHOG, will help prevent damage by removing every possibility of hosting a problematic/bad guest.

-Having an effective digital guest check-in process in place, whether hosts use a platform or take direct bookings, is crucial to success in 2021.
+Having an effective digital guest check-in process in place, whether hosts use a platform or take direct bookings, is crucial to success.